 Identity theft is a significant threat in today’s digital world that is often overlooked by Internet users.
-Identity theft is not a joke.
-It is the process by which a person fraudulently uses another person’s identity for his or her benefit, such as securing credits and loans.
+Identity theft is the process by which a person fraudulently uses another person’s identity for his or her benefit, such as securing credits and loans.
 In the cyber world, your identity is always under threat in various ways, such as your information, photos, and videos available in social media and professional networks.
+So, you need to ensure that your identity is protected online so that no opportunity is available for a third party to perform identity.

 Signs you are a victim of Identity theft